cardano-foundation/developer-portal/blog/2022-09-23-september.md

 **_How can someone interested in ADAO find out more about it?_**

 The best way to stay up to date on everything ADAO is doing is to follow the [@ADAOcommunity](https://twitter.com/ADAOcommunity) on Twitter.
 If you would like to get involved or want to get a deeper look at everything going on in ADAO, please join the community [Discord server](https://discord.gg/pYwXkygtBa).
+We hold General Meetings at 1 A.M.
+UTC every Thursday and 3 P.M.
+UTC every Saturday.
 Projects looking to leverage or contribute to ADAO’s open-source repositories can visit the [ADAOcommunity GitHub](https://github.com/ADAOcommunity).
 Projects looking to leverage Summon Platform modules and infrastructure can reach out to us on [Twitter](https://twitter.com/SummonPlatform?s=20&t=1tOSgYAY28_3pKdBCn7S_A), join the Summon DAO [Discord server](https://discord.gg/EkHDSvjggb), or reach out directly to the core team at team@summonplatform.io.